Hipposgrumm/KAPowerRender-Modding-Tool/README.md

 Go to [releases](https://github.com/Hipposgrumm/KAPowerRender-Modding-Tool/releases) and download `app.zip`.
 Unzip `app.zip`, navigate to the `bin` folder inside the extracted folder, and run `app.bat`.
 It's hidden among the other files but it's there.
 Opening a `KAR` file with the app or dragging one on top of it will show you its contents.

+If you want to run this in a development environment, please note to run the actual `run` task (under `application`), instead of attempting to run it directly.
+(It took me way too long to figure that out after switching to gradle.)